 Tillamook County is located on the north coast of Oregon.
-It is bordered by Clatsop County on the north, Washington and Yamhill Counties on the east, Lincoln County on the south, and the Pacific Ocean on the west.
-The entire county is situated on the west-slopes of the Coast Range Mountains; consequently, all rivers in the county drain westward into the Pacific Ocean.
+It is bordered by Clatsop County on the north, Columbia County on the Northeast, Washington and Yamhill Counties on the east, Polk County on the Southeast, Lincoln County on the south, and the Pacific Ocean on the west.
+The entire county is situated on the west slopes of the Coast Range Mountains; consequently, all rivers in the county drain westward into the Pacific Ocean.
 The county has an area of 1,125 square miles and a coastline which is 57 miles long.
-Publically owned land, most of which is forestland, amounts to 65.5 percent of the county, while agricultural land amounts to 9.3 percent.
+Publicly owned land, most of which is forest land, amounts to 65.5 percent of the county, while agricultural land amounts to 9.3 percent.

 The topography of Tillamook County is quite varied.
 There are nine major rivers and five estuaries.
 The county extends eastward from a relatively straight coastline with broad, sandy beaches.
 The lower reaches of the major rivers broaden into wide valleys, which are used extensively for agriculture.
-This narrow coastal strip constitutes approximately 10 percent of the County land area and contains about 90 percent of the County's 21,400 population.
+This narrow coastal strip constitutes approximately 10 percent of the County land area and contains about 90 percent of the County's 22, 400 population.
 The Coast Range Mountains extend from the eastern edge of this coastal strip to the crest of the mountains with peaks that exceed elevations of 3500 feet.
 The mountain areas are very steep and rugged.
 The remaining 10 percent of the county population is situated in the foothills of the coast range and along the narrow river canyons in the mountainous areas.